leksoid/fend-project-memory-game/README.md

 1. Timer - as soon as you start opening cards, the timer starts, displayed above the deck
 2. Rating system - depending on amount of moves the user taken to match all cards, the rating changes
 3. Reset the game - by clicking special symbol, the deck will reset, shuffling all the cards and placing them randomly, also resets timer and moves
-4. Pop-up - after user finished the game, pop-up appears, it will tell how much time spent on game and the total amount of moves taken, also prompt to play again, reseting the deck
+4. Pop-up - after user finished the game, pop-up appears, it will tell how much time spent on game and the total amount of moves taken, also prompt to play again, reseting the deck.
+Also shows the rating achieved.

 ## Tech Stack